Eva-Kuk/smoothie-lovers/TESTING.md

 ## Testing Performance
 ---

 Performance has been tested using Lighthouse tool of Google Chrome.
 The results were a little different every time due to device performance and value estimation .
-The results on the end were satisfying for desktop devices bit performance of mobile devices need to be reviewed and tested again.
+The results at the end were satisfying for desktop devices, but performance of mobile devices need to be reviewed and tested again.
 There were some issues which caused the results like:

     - Links do not have a discernible name
         Solved by adding aria label to "See recipe buttons"